Subaru-PFS/drp_1d/README.md

 ## Contacts

-Please send your bug reports or questions to amazed@lam.fr
+Please send your bug reports or questions to amazed-support@lam.fr